Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

 If you can’t afford Gymboree or OKBG, don’t worry: Carter’s offers pricing that is closer to discount store pricing – sometimes even lower.

-Option 2: Make an upscale outfit by carefully piecing together lower-priced brands
+Option 2: Create the look of children's boutique clothing by carefully piecing together lower-priced brands

 If you'd rather not stick with just one or two brands like we did with the pre-made collections, why not create your own color-coordinated outfit for your child?
 It's basically making your own collection.
-The good news is that you can shop around different stores for this, so you have a little more variety.
+The good news is that you can shop around different stores for this, so you have a little more variety in pulling together that designer kid look.
 The downside is that it's harder to do: it requires more work and effort to find pieces from different stores that will work well together.

 1. The Children's Place.
 Why?
-Because you'll find a wide variety of different colors and styles at rock-bottom prices.
+Because you'll find a wide variety of different colors and styles of children's clothing at rock-bottom prices.

 2. French Toast.
-Although it actually specializes in school uniforms, I've bought good quality items for regular outfits from there, at low prices.
+Although it specializes in school uniforms, I've bought top quality items for regular outfits from there - and the prices are very low.
 In particular, to complete an otherwise-busy outfit you may be seeking a plain white or one-color top that still offers added interest.

 For girls, you get to choose from a variety of detailing options, like gather-front tucks, Peter Pan collar, or ribbon bow short sleeves.
-For boys, there are also eye-catching patterned non-uniform shirts at prices lower than what you would pay at discount stores.
+For boys, there are also eye-catching patterned non-uniform shirts at prices similar to or lower than what you would pay at discount stores.

 3. Old Navy.
 Similarly to The Children's Place, you'll get a wide variety of colors and styles at Old Navy without breaking the bank.
-Some of their items don't always look as high-quality as the other stores I mentioned, so I would use them mainly for accent pieces or accessories.
+Their colors are always on-trend, making it a go-to for centering your kid's outfit around a particular pop of color.

 Don't ignore pieces your child may already own!
 You might find that instead of building an outfit from scratch, you can add, say, a shirt and a jacket to a great pair of pants that your child already has.
 So long as you can create a cohesive color-coordinated themed look, it doesn't matter how you do it.